charuruflex/simple-api-cloud/README.md

 - https://revolut-sre.franceskinj.fr

 ## TODO
-- Date:
-- Spanner:
+- Use a container for building the API
+- Date: a more precise date format can be used: `YYYY-MM-DD hh:mm:ss`.
+The date will be always considered UTC.
+If the hour is not mentioned, it will default to 00:00:00 of the given date.
+- Spanner: more adapted with a financial context.
+Plus, it's all ready for scalability, availability, performance, multi-regions and totally managed.
+The only drawback is price...
+- Stackdriver: for monitoring the whole stack
-- Use Autoscaling with Custom Metrics
+- Use Autoscaling with Custom Metrics: adapts automagically if the load goes up.
 - Use Spinnaker for continuous delivery